Strat00s/Person-Presence-Detection-on-Google-Coral-Micro/notes/Testing.md

 Masks align well, but because subject is really close, unmasked part has to be really large cannot tell how close to any side subject is

+### Side top middle
+Probably one of the best possitions
+Detects both direction without problem
+Problem are objects with long hair and same coloured

+Angle seems to be good enough
+Detectin much better if facing the camera

+Probably the best option so far..